HashiCorp-managed cluster overview

 - Cluster tiers explains how the tier you select when creating a HashiCorp-managed cluster determines its multi-cloud functionality.

-- Cluster configuration reference provides reference information about the cluster properties you can configure with HCP Consul.
+- Cluster configuration reference provides reference information about cluster properties, including the ports HashiCorp-managed clusters listen on.

 - Deploy HCP Consul demonstrates the end-to-end deployment for a development tier cluster using the automated Terraform workflow.